We may earn a commission when you buy through links in our articles. Learn more.

 Best deck-building online board game.

-A modern classic that single-handedly spawned the deck-building genre, Dominion challenges you to gradually construct the biggest point-scoring deck on the table.
+A modern classic that single-handedly spawned the genre of deck building games, Dominion challenges you to gradually construct the biggest point-scoring deck on the table.
 You’ll start with a slim deck and acquire new cards on each turn, looking to accumulate valuable Victory cards, avoiding bad apples, and using Action cards to accumulate even more in your ever-growing pile.

 It’s a game of exponential growth.
 Don’t hang back, waiting for a second wind to push you through, but rather seek more, and more, and even more on top of what you already claim, always trying to acquire additional stock that will accelerate your growth.
 The game quickly reaches a tipping point, where the momentum of your expanding deck only drives further accumulation, and makes you butt- heads with opposing players keen on whatever card you’ve just nabbed.